luca-s/mpi-master-slave/README.rst

         main()

-To have a better understanding on how the Master work, here is the same code above without the WorkQueue class
+To have a better understanding on how the Master works, here is the same code above without the WorkQueue class

 `Example 2 <https://github.com/luca-s/mpi-master-slave/blob/master/example2.py>`__